bgoldman22-code/RRMODEL/NFL_LOCAL_SETUP_COMPLETE.md

 **What it does:**
 - Fetches Week 14 schedule from NFLverse (GitHub)
-- Fetches live odds from TheOddsAPI (your key: c5d3fe15e6c5be83b2acd8695cff012b)
+- Fetches live odds from TheOddsAPI (configure your key via environment variable)
 - Shows current spreads, totals, and moneylines for all 14 games
 - Runs in ~3 seconds, 100% locally